JeffNeville/ACRB/README.md

 15. **articles/Chapter 11 The Robot Shoppers' Security Dilemma.md** - one compromised agent can drain inventory, steal customer data, and trigger millions in losses before your team even sees the alert.
 16.  **articles/Chapter 12 Beyond Optimization: How Autonomous Agents Reshape Global Commerce.md** - The introduction of AI, represents more than retail efficiency; it signals a fundamental shift in how demand forms and retailers capture growth.
 17.  **articles/Chapter 13 The Intelligence Advantage - How AI Transforms Retail Innovation.md** - Innovation Over Efficiency: AI's Untapped Revenue Stream : Why creation beats process optimization in agentic retail.
+18.  **articles/Chapter 14 Preserving Human Customer Lifetime Value in an Agent-Driven World.md** - The rise of shopping agents does not eliminate human influence; it moves it upstream.

 ### LLM-Friendly Structure